sodeidelphonse/isdmtools/README.md

 The package also handles *dataset-weighted composite scores*, providing a holistic view of model performance.
 Note that `sample_background()` is called internally to sample pseudo-absences for presence-only data.
 However, users can extract the `BackgroundPoints` object with the `get_background()` helper in order to visualize the generated pseudo-absences.

-- **Mapping & Visualization**: Visualize model predictions and final habitat suitability maps.
+- **Mapping**: Visualize model predictions and final habitat suitability maps.
 The plotting method `generate_maps()` is designed to receive a formatted object from `format_predictions()` to provide a clear and informative map.
 It visualizes multiple variables of model predictions (e.g. mean, SD, and quantiles), providing an easy way to interpret models' results.
 Users can customize the final `ggplot2` object if needed.